David-Sweeney/StellarMortis/README.md

 ### Starting from a CSV/ECSV file

 The microlensing events can be plotted using the `plot_microlensing()` function.
+This function creates a range of summary plots of the microlensing events.

-The method takes the following parameters:
+The function takes the following parameters:

 - `filepaths` &mdash; A list of filepaths to the microlensing event files to be plotted.
 - `undersamples` &mdash; A dictionary containing the undersampling factor for each species of dead star.
 The keys of the dictionary are the species of dead star and the values are the undersampling factor.
 The undersampling factor is the number of microlensing events to be plotted.
 For example, if the undersampling factor is $10^4$ then only $1$ in $10^4$ microlensing events will be plotted.